hnryjmes/CV/README.md

 #### Communication and writing

-I enjoy writing and blogging, having done so for a number of years, as well as reading and reviewing books, primarily philosophy, science and social science.
+I enjoy writing and blogging, having done so for a number of years, In 2019, I was shortlisted for a 'best blog' award for my weekly blog of my time at Makers.
+I also enjoy reading and reviewing books, primarily philosophy, science and social science.
 I am also a film photographer and digital artist.
 I am confident communicating what I'm working on to a large audience.

 - [Blog](https://medium.com/@hnryjmes), currently at Medium since 2018, and on WordPress pre-2014 (please ask for link!).
 My most recent post, reflecting on my learning experience over the past few months, was featured on the main Makers blog and can be viewed here: [Makers, week 12: minimum viable programmer (and finishing Makers!)](https://blog.makersacademy.com/makers-week-12-minimum-viable-programmer-and-finishing-makers-38b389ec6b01).
 - [Photography and art website](http://henrycooksley.com)